ubco-db/EmbedDB/docs/setup.md

 # Project Setup

 Our project uses the [PlatformIO](platformio.org) extension for Visualt Studio Code to compile and run code on embedded devices.
+This project can also be run on both Windows and Linux by following the [desktop setup](desktop.md) instructions.

+For information about running the distribution version of the code, see the [distribution](distribution.md) documentation.

 ## Requirements